Kauto/better-sqlite3-helper/README.md

 # better-sqlite3-helper

-A wrapper library for the work with [better-sqlite3](https://www.npmjs.com/package/better-sqlite3/) ("The fastest and simplest library for SQLite3 in Node.js").
+A nodejs wrapper library for the work with [better-sqlite3](https://www.npmjs.com/package/better-sqlite3/) ("The fastest and simplest library for SQLite3 in Node.js").
 It's intended for simple server-apps for nodejs and offer some new functions and a migration-system.

+## New in Version 2.0
+All commands of better-sqlite3 Version 5 (like [function](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/api.md#functionname-options-function---this) and [backup](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/api.md#backupdestination-options---promise)) can now be used too.
+Commands for Version 4 are removed.
+In addition there is now a TypeScript Declaration File for this library.

 ## How to install

-Like always
+Install it for example with

 ```bash
 npm i better-sqlite3-helper